MagonBorn/CodeChallenges/PythonChallenges/README.md

 - Each tower is of height *m*.

--The players move in alternating turns.
+- The players move in alternating turns.

 - In each turn, a player can choose a tower of height *x* and reduce its height to *y*, where **1** $\leq$ *y* $\lt$ *x* and *y* evenly divides *x*.